Raclette du Valais Cheese vs Ricotta Cheese

 Country of Origin Switzerland Italy

-Specific Origin Canton of Valais
+Specific Origin Canton Of Valais Not Specified

-Milk Type Cow's milk, Eringer breed cow's, goat's, sheep's or water buffalo's milk
+Milk Type Cow's milk, Eringer breed Cow's, goat's, sheep's or water buffalo's milk

 Milk Treatment Raw Whey

-Fat Content Varies
+Fat Content Not Specified Varies

 Moisture Content 36-44% High